kuzinag1/news_aggregator_nordic-master/README.md

 - API: Meduza News Api
 - Build automation: Gradle

-  ## The url to open the MNA
+  ## The url to open the App
 - Open the admin page for control another user role
   -  http://localhost:8080/admin

-- Open the authorization page to MNA
+- Open the authorization page to the App
   -  http://localhost:8080/auth/login
-- Page for sign out from MNA account
+- Page for sign out from the App account
   -  http://localhost:8080/auth/logout

 - Open the main page